Mentorship Programs: Everything You Need to Know

 There is no question that mentorship programs make a company stronger by increasing retention and encouraging employees to form a stronger connection with their employers.
 However, while there are a number of different options for creating such programs, it is crucial that they are structured properly and clear documentation is provided for the protection of all participants.

 If you need help with mentorship programs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.